grscwf/twin-mt/nero-paths.md

 </details>

 ### 1st Floor Challenge Ending: Broken
-This is the challenge ending on the first floor.
+The challenge ending on the first floor is meant to be hard to reach, but not impossible.
-It's meant to be hard to find, but not impossible.
+It requires understanding a few subtle things about Nero's paths in order to do everything necessary within a limited amount of time.
-It will probably require careful exploration and understanding of most of Nero's paths.
-There are subtle clues to it in various places, and the Archives will give subtle hints.
+There are clues to it in various places in Nero's story, and the Archives will give subtle hints.

 <details>